rfvgyhn/min-ed-launcher/README.md

 ## Usage

 This launcher doesn't setup/link new accounts.
-You'll need to launch Elite: Dangerous at least once with the default launcher for this one to work.
+You'll need to launch Elite Dangerous at least once with the default launcher for this one to work.

 ### Setup
 #### Steam
 1. Download the [latest release] for your operating system
 2. Extract executable from the zip/tar archive
-3. Place `MinEdLauncher` in your Elite: Dangerous install location so that it's in the same folder as `EDLaunch.exe`. `MinEdLauncher.Bootstrap` is for Epic only and may be ignored.
+3. Place `MinEdLauncher` in your Elite Dangerous install location so that it's in the same folder as `EDLaunch.exe`. `MinEdLauncher.Bootstrap` is for Epic only and may be ignored.
 To find your install
    directory:
-    1. Right click _Elite: Dangerous_ in your Steam library
+    1. Right click _Elite Dangerous_ in your Steam library
     2. Select _properties_
     3. In the _Local Files_ tab, click _Browse Local Files..._
 4. Update your launch options to point to `MinEdLauncher`.
-    1. Right click _Elite: Dangerous_ in your Steam library
+    1. Right click _Elite Dangerous_ in your Steam library
     2. Select _properties_
     3. In the _general_ tab, click _Set Launch Options_
     4. Windows users - Set the value to `cmd /c "MinEdLauncher.exe %command% /autoquit /EDH"`